- Departs from:

 - 1 Lower Domain Road, Hobart at 7.50am OR out the front of the café in the UTAS building at 161 Elizabeth Street Hobart at 8am

 - Departure time:

-Join us on Thursday 9th of November for a hands-on learning opportunity with Vishnu Prahalad from University of Tasmania, one of the leading experts in Saltmarsh ecosystems.
-This is a rare chance to learn about this threatened habitat and contribute to an important citizen science project.
-You’ll be able to use your new-found skills to continue monitoring in beautiful locations on Friday 10thof November and future dates if you choose.
+This is a great chance to learn about this threatened habitat and contribute to an important citizen science project.
 This is an ongoing seasonal project at the Pittwater saltmarsh in Cambridge in partnership with NRM South and the Hobart Airport.
 Participants will undertake various monitoring activities as part of a larger 'Saltmarsh Matters Monitoring Program'.
 The program aims to capture the various plant and animal species as well as the human impacts on the marsh, to help determine the health of the saltmarsh.
 A great citizen science program to get involved in and an opportunity to learn about saltmarsh ecosystems.

 Join this project

 Conservation Volunteers Australia is Australasia's leading conservation volunteer organisation, founded in 1982.
 We offer conservation programs across Australia which enable volunteers to protect, preserve and restore the Australian environment.
 Projects take place in urban, regional and remote areas, and include tree planting, seed collection, weed control, flora and fauna surveys, building tracks and trails, fencing, and heritage restoration.
 See below for details of one of our conservation projects, or search for projects near you.

 For more information, or for help with your booking, please contact the Hobart office on +613 6231 1779 or email firstname.lastname@example.org